rarible/protocol/docs/union-sdk/nft.md

 ## Generate Token ID Request

-That's not an obligatory step, because while using mint / mintAndSell function it's automatically done underneath, but e.g. while using API it can be used for something.
+This is not a mandatory step, because while using the mint or mintAndSell function it's automatically done underneath, but while using API it can be useful.

 Because of lazy minting specification Rarible is generating token id to store it off chain until the token is actually minted.